azalinux/realvnc-server-aarch64-archlinuxarm/README.md

 >[!IMPORTANT]
 >November 2023 update to Arch stable branch will break RealVNC Server!!!
-I have addressed this issue in my v7.8.0 release already.
+I have addressed this issue in versions v7.8.0 (+ all future versions) already.
 >Issue is the package 'raspberrypi-userland-aarch64-git' has been replaced by 'raspberrypi-utils' which doesn't include the required lib files needed in /usr/lib